RSPCA Shop Next Gen Education

 • Seawater stage – when they’re six to 12 months old, the fish begin to adapt so they can cope in a seawater environment ('smoltification').
 The salmon will then be reared in seawater enclosures for the next one to two years.

-• End of production – once salmon have reached the required weight, they're pumped or ‘netted’ out of their enclosure and slaughtered.
+• End of production – once salmon have reached the desired weight, they are removed from their enclosure and slaughtered.

 Transportation